deltachat/deltachat-pages/_posts/2019-10-16-etc-workshop.md

 First, Donna gave an overview of Delta Chat.
-There was some discussion about the possibilities of a messenger in the decentralized mail network, especially the possibiliyu of communicating with people using other e-mail applications.
+There was some discussion about the possibilities of a messenger in the decentralized mail network, especially the possibility of communicating with people using other e-mail applications.
 The strengths of Autocrypt as an encryption standard was on display, in its compatibility with many other e-mail clients.